DJCordhose/react-showcase/README.md

 Architecture is the sum of the important Processes, Structures, Patterns, Architectural Nuggets and Frameworks.
 Important can mean
 * _hard to change, but somewhat risky_,
-* _affecting many teams/people or large parts of the sortware_,
+* _affecting many teams/people or large parts of the software_,
 * _restricting what can be built reasonably_,
 * _having the potential to make the endeavor fail_.